Irreversibility as divergence from equilibrium: Abstract

 \section{Abstract}

 The entropy production is commonly interpreted as measuring the distance from equilibrium.
 However, this explanation lacks a rigorous description due to the absence of a natural equilibrium measure.
 The present analysis formalizes this interpretation by expressing the entropy production of a Markov system as a divergence with respect to particular equilibrium dynamics.
 These equilibrium dynamics correspond to the closest reversible systems in the information-theoretic sense.
-This result yields new lower bounds for the entropy production and novel links between nonequilibrium thermodynamics and information geometry.
+This result yields novel links between nonequilibrium thermodynamics and information geometry.

 0,25 cm